nomocas/decompose/README.md

 ```

-It has the drawback that there is no way to force to return undefined for the moment if any of composed functions return something.
+It has the drawback that there is no way to force undefined return (for the moment) if any composed functions return something.

 #### force multiple arguments